aradhana14nov/MariaDB-Operator-Playground/tutorials/backup.md

 ---
-title: Prometheus Operator Tutorial
+title: MariaDB Backup Tutorial
-description: This tutorial explains how to create Prometheus Operator
+description: This tutorial explains how to schedule backup of MariaDB
 ---

 ### MariaDB Backup